uf-mil/mil/mil_common/perception/mil_mlp/README.md

 ```
 This will build our image and assuming you get no errors you are ready to go!
 You may need to edit the name of the tensorflow image depending on what you chose to name the one you compiled from tensorflow using their script.
 You can specify this in command line.
 Again follow their instructions on how to do so.

 NOTE: The models we use for transfer learning were compiled in tensorflow 1.9!
-They are no longer compatable with Tensorflow 1.12+!
+They are no longer compatible with Tensorflow 1.12+!
 Until these models are updated you must keep your tensorflow version at 1.11 or lower!

 ```bash
 pip install tensorflow==1.9.0
 ```
 #### pipeline.sh

 Once you get your docker image compiled and ready to go, you can run pipeline.sh.
-This will launch the image (you may need to edit the script to point to the docker image yuo created if you named it something different from ours).
+This will launch the image (you may need to edit the script to point to the docker image you created if you named it something different from ours).
 This places you in the Object Detection directory of the Tensorflow repo.
 If all went well you should see a folder in there called transfer_learning.
 This holds our models and scripts.

 #### transfer_learning